Hyperelliptic curves, the scanning map, and moments of families of quadratic L-functions: Framed E2 -structure and logarithmic geometry

 \begin{para} Consider the gluing map $f : \overline \M_{g,n+1} \times \overline \M_{g',n'+1} \to \overline \M_{g+g',n+n'}$.
-The normal bundle of $f$ is the tensor product of the {tangent} line bundles at the two points being glued together \cite[Chapter XIII, \S 3]{acg}.
-It follows that the gluing is compatible with the log structure just defined, producing a map
+The pullback of the divisorial log structure on the target is the product of the divisorial log structure on the source with the log structure associated to the zero-section of the normal bundle of $f$, by \cref{divisorial prop}.
+Now, the normal bundle of $f$ is the tensor product of the {tangent} line bundles at the two points being glued together \cite[Chapter XIII, \S 3]{acg}.
+It follows that the gluing is naturally compatible with the log structure defined in \S\ref{definition of framed moduli}, producing a map

-These give the collection $\{\fM_{g}^{n}\}$ the structure of a modular operad in log stacks over $\Z$. \end{para}
+These, and the analogous self-gluings, give the collection $\{\fM_{g}^{n}\}$ the structure of a modular operad in log stacks over $\Z$. \end{para}

 \begin{para}The Kato--Nakayama space $(\fM_{g}^{n})^\KN$ is homotopy equivalent to $M_g^n \simeq \M_g^n(\C)$.
 Informally speaking, the part of the log structure given by the boundary of $\overline \M_{g,n}$ has the effect of deleting the boundary, and the part of the log structure given by the $n$ tangent line bundles has the effect of taking the product of the $n$ unit circle bundles associated with these line bundles over $\M_{g,n}$.
 More is true: the collection $\{(\fM_{g}^{n})^\KN\}$ form a topological modular operad, isomorphic to the Kimura--Stasheff--Voronov model \cite{kimurastasheffvoronov2} for the surface operad $\{M_g^n\}$.
 Indeed, Kimura--Stasheff--Voronov explicitly describe their model as a real oriented blow-up in a manner similar to how we defined Kato--Nakayama spaces. \end{para}